 The K-formula can be considered Karpmann’s second conceptual contribution to the understanding of manipulation games and the least well known T.A. game concept.
 Its has never made it’s place in everyday language nor in relationship profession circles.

 The K-formula is presented as a process, much like Eric Berne’s six-step G-formula rather than as roles such as in the Drama Triangle presented above.
 It refers to a specific negative interaction segmented into five clearly identified consecutive steps:

 1) Implicit Contract

 The first step sets the foundation of the game.
-It stipulates that an unclear, implicit, vague, incomplete, misunderstood or unwritten contract can be the first step in setting the stage for an unproductive relationship or communication sequence.
+It stipulates that an unclear, implicit, vague, incomplete, misunderstood or unwritten contract is the first step or sets the stage for an unproductive relationship or communication sequence.
 On the contrary, to ensure good or productive personal and professional relationships, precise, detailed contracts ensure positive and productive partnerships.

 When not vague in time or “when”, contracts can be unclear as to matter or “what”.
 It is not rare to witness major misunderstandings between people who thought they understood each other as to common means and goals only to discover later a tremendous gap in what they thought was clear between them.

-- The K-formula illustrates that establishing solid contracts should be the first step in a relational sequence to ensure that the following interactions remain positive and constructive.
+- The K-formula illustrates that establishing solid contracts should be the first step in any relational sequence, to ensure that following interactions remain positive and constructive.
 If it is not done first, the rest of the interaction can go wrong very rapidly.

 - The first step of the K-formula also reveals that knowing how to establish good contracts is a defensive strategy, to avoid relational games as much as it is constructive, to help reach clearly defined common objectives.